zce/velite/docs/guide/introduction.md

 ### Type-Safe Contents

-Velite validates your contents by [Zod](https://zod.dev) schema, and generates type inference for TypeScript. so you can use the output data in your application with confidence.
+Velite validates your contents by [Zod](https://zod.dev) schema, and generates type definitions for TypeScript. so you can use the output data in your application with confidence.

 ### Full Type inference

 <p><video src="/assets/type-inference@2x.mp4" loop muted autoplay /></p>

-- auto-generate TypeScript type inference for each collection
+- auto-generate TypeScript type definitions for each collection
 - support IDE IntelliSense, auto-completion & type checking & refactoring & etc.

 ### Full Controllable Content Transform